-Know what to do if a child tells them that he or she is being abused or neglected.
+Know what to do if a child tells them that he or she is being abused or neglected and understand the impact abuse and neglect can have upon a child.

+Be able to identify and act upon indicators that children are, or at risk of developing mental health issues.

 Know how to maintain an appropriate level of confidentiality.

-Be aware of the indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection.
+Be aware of the indicators of abuse and neglect so that they can identify cases of children who may need help or protection.

-5.3 Children and Young People
+6.3 Children and Young People

-Children and young people (pupils) have a right to:
+Children and young people (learners) have a right to:

+Feel safe, be listened to, and have their wishes and feelings taken into account.

-Contribute to the development of school safeguarding policies
+Contribute to the development of school safeguarding policies.

 Receive help from a trusted adult.

-Learn how to keep themselves safe, including online
+Learn how to keep themselves safe, including online.

-5.4 Parents and Carers
+Parents and Carers